stealthly/minotaur/README.md

 Once you are inside of the supervisor image, the `minotaur.py` script may be used to provision an environment and labs.
 The rest of this readme assumes that the script is executed from within the supervisor container.

+Before using minotaur script you must explicitly create or upload precreated key pair to aws ec2.
+A name of this key pair must be equal to the name of environment you want to create.
+Lately you will use this key with a key you specified in bastion [users folder](infrastructure/aws/bastion/chef/data_bags/users) to ssh into your instances.

 ### Minotaur Commands

 #### List Infrastructure Components